ProfessionalDevelopers/TR-CVC/README.md

 - A ...piano(?) sound.
 Another sound.
 Plays some variation on Am7
 - Per-channel mute and un-mutes
 - Configurable per-instrument mixer levels
 - Adjustable tempo: -/= for jumps of 5, hold shift for single beat increments
 - Swing (use keys 5, 6, and 0 to reset)
 - Automatic saving and restoration of sequences

-#TODO
+# Installation and Development

+Right now, the way to install it is the same as the way to develop it: get the code, install the dependencies and run it.

+## Requirements

+- Python > 3.11.0
+- Pipenv (`pip install pipenv`)
+- Turn your speakers on!

+## Installation

+1. Clone this repo: `git clone https://github.com/ProfessionalDevelopers/tr-cvc.git`
+1. `cd tr-cvc`
+1. `pipenv install`

+## Usage

+Start up with `pipenv run python main.py`.
+The command keys are explained on the screen.

+# TODO

 - FX?